augustovictor/node-design-patterns-book-lab/README.md

 While Strategy allows us to do it dynamically and possibly at runtime, with Template the complete algorithm is determined the moment the concrete class is defined.

+#### Middleware
+Works the same way Chain of Responsibility pattern does.

+The essential component of the pattern is the Middleware Manager, which is responsible for organizing and executing the middleware functions.

+There is no strict rule on how the data is processed and propagated in the pipeline.
+The strategies include:
+- Augmenting the data with additional properties or functions;
+- Replacing the data with the result of some kind of processing;
+- Maintaining the immutability of the data and always returning fresh copies as result of processing;

 ---

 #### Observer